Motorway Services Online

 Actual visitor figures were about 10% of the prediction.
 This was put down to the consultancy failing to appreciate that it was too close to the end of the road, to them paying too much attention to the "unique" appeal of the site, and to confusion about the site's status as a motorway facility.
 The place was described as a "commercial failure".
 Muffin Break's case was dismissed on the grounds that the contract was deemed to be fair.

 Regardless of the legal issues, it is fair to say that the building here is very large and manages to feel empty at any time of the day.
-Ferry departure information wasn't possible to provide, and no check-in desks were present.
+Ferry departure information wasn't possible to provide, and no check-in desks were ever present.
 In 2024, its operator said it was depending on "lesser brands and local operators", leading to a poor public perception.
 Trade has since increased marginally, perhaps owing to the new road signs.

 Going Mainstream